 Since then, I’ve been privileged to bring this work to thousands of people, at festivals, schools, universities, community centers, mosques and synagogues throughout the UK, Europe and the USA.

 In 2008, I founded Lines of Faith with Mohammed Yahya, a Muslim artist-educator.
-Lines of Faith is a Muslim-Jewish hip hop and poetry collective whose work leaves a lasting impact on those we touch (see testimonials below).
+Lines of Faith is a Muslim-Jewish hip hop and poetry collective whose work leaves a lasting impact on those we touch.
+For more information about Lines of Faith, please enjoy this video, see the testimonials below or contact me here.

-Here’s what some of our recent clients have said:
+Here’s what some of our partners and clients have said:

 The young people independently produced impressive poetry under Lines of Faith‘s expert guidance, which inspires comfort and confidence.
 The young people also greatly enjoyed the performance, and the music and poetry of Lines of Faith obviously really resonated with them.